mochi-hpc/mochi-margo/README.md

 ### CCI

+Add the -DNA_USE_CCI:BOOL=ON option to the Mercury configuration.

 You must set the CCI_CONFIG environment variable to point to a valid CCI configuration file.
 You can use the following example and un-comment the appropriate section for the transport that you wish to use.
 Note that there